-"These are the accountings of the Mishkan, the Mishkan of Testimony, which were accounted at Moshe's bidding.
-The work of the Leviim was under the direction of Isamar son of Aharon HaKohen."
+"These are the accountings of the Mishkan, the Mishkan of Testimony, which were counted at the word of Moshe.
+The work of the Leviim was under the direction of Itamar son of Aharon the Kohen."
 (38:21)

 As a rule, G-d continuously bestows loving-kindness and mercy on His nation, the Jewish people.
 If occasionally, G-d forbid, something bad happens to the Jewish people, it is only so that ultimately something good can emerge.
 If, G-d forbid, nothing good were to come out of this bad event, G-d would not have allowed it to befall the Jewish people, since the whole purpose of G-d sending something harmful to the Jewish people is so that afterward something beneficial can emerge from it.